The irony is that these difficult people probably consider YOU to be the difficult one.

 Strong communicators are comfortable with themselves, and thus are not thinking or worrying about being judged by others.
 This makes them less vulnerable to difficult people because.

 Strong communicators are clear about what they want to say and focus on making their message as acceptable/palatable to their audience, within existing constraints.

 For example, you can’t expect people to jump for joy when being asked to work extra hours, but you can point out the advantages to them for taking on this project and express specific and sincere appreciation for their contribution.

-I learned a lot about the concept of aligning with people from David Ryan, who works in Systems Education at a local hospital.
+I learned a lot about the concept of aligning with people from David Ryan.
 Unusual in corporate training, and for most people who work in health care, David worked for 4 years selling upscale Vitamix blenders on commission only.
 He was making up to six-figures in sales (#thatsalotofblenders), so he knows something about winning people over to the benefits of upscale kitchen appliances.
 He uses the same process to win over difficult customers in his current work with physicians and nurses.